Metacritic: Criticism

 Metacritic has been criticized for converting all scoring systems into a single quantitative percentage-based scale.
 For example, an "A" score equates to the value of 100, an "F" the value of zero, and a "B−" the value of 67.
-Joe Dodson, former editor at Game Revolution, criticized Metacritic and similar sites for turning reviews into scores that he found to be too low.
+Joe Dodson, former editor at GameRevolution, criticized Metacritic and similar sites for turning reviews into scores that he found to be too low.
 Doyle defended the grading system, believing that every scale should be converted directly to that of the website, with its lowest possible score being 0 and the highest 100.
 Further criticism was directed to the website's refusal to publicize how it aggregates scores.

 According to Doyle, publishers often try to persuade him to exclude reviews they feel are unfair, but he said that once a publication is included, he refuses to omit any of its reviews.
 A Washington Post review of Uncharted 4 was assigned with a rating of 40/100 by Metacritic; this was the only negative review of the game.
 Readers who disapproved of the review petitioned Metacritic to remove the Post as a trusted source.
+Similarly, Metacritic does not publish updated review scores, stating that they found "many publications had been pressured to raise review scores (or de-publish reviews) to satisfy outside influences."
+Video game designer Raphaël Colantonio criticized this policy on the basis that a game's technical issues that affected reviews could be patched and review scores updated accordingly by publications, while its Metacritic score would not change; he felt this was misleading and encouraged developers to make "safe boring games".

 As a result of its perceived negative influence on the industry, several reviewing sites, including Kotaku and Eurogamer, have dropped numerical reviews that would appear in Metacritic, instead favoring a qualitative assessment of a game.
-Kotaku also highlighted a practice alleged to be used by some publishers who use Metacritic scores as a way to leverage more favorable terms for the publisher or deny developers bonuses should they not reach a certain score.
-Doyle countered this by saying "Metacritic has absolutely nothing to do with how the industry uses our numbers...
+Kotaku also highlighted the aforementioned practice used by some publishers who use Metacritic scores as a way to leverage more favorable terms for the publisher, or deny developers bonuses should they not reach a certain score.
+Doyle countered this by saying "Metacritic has absolutely nothing to do with how the industry uses our numbers.
 Metacritic has always been about educating the gamer.
 We're using product reviews as a tool to help them make the most of their time and money."